 Fraud comes in many different forms, but the main areas we investigate are:

-This diversity means our investigators will handle anything from major losses such as a deliberately set fire in a large factory, through to minor losses involving paint being deliberately spilled onto a domestic carpet.
+This diversity means our investigators will handle anything from major losses such as a deliberately set fire in a large factory, through to minor losses involving a staged disappearance of insured items from a domestic house.

 Hawkins will examine the physical evidence associated with the case and give you a clear view on whether or not there is evidence to prove that the claim is fraudulent.
 When combined with your own knowledge of the case and its history, this should enable you to come to a swift decision on how to deal with the claim.

 Hawkins can give you the scientific evidence to show whether or not the damage is consistent with the version of events put forward by the claimant.
 We are trained and able to give evidence in Court should you decide to involve the Police.

 Most investigations start with obtaining and considering witness evidence.
 If appropriate we will take statements.
 Such statements are the first step in establishing a narrative of events and are often important in determining policy liability.

 Liaison with official agencies is often an important part of fire investigation and Hawkins is well versed in handling losses involving the Police and the Fire Brigade, and obtaining and interpreting CCTV footage.
 Some losses involve fire alarms or intruder alarms and our investigators are expert in obtaining and interpreting such data.